 And if leprosy breaks out all over the skin, and the leprosy shall cover all the skin of the infected one, from his head to his foot, wherever the priest looks, then the priest shall look and see, if the leprosy has covered all his body, he shall pronounce the infected one clean.
 It has all turned white, he is clean.
 But the day raw flesh appears on him, he is unclean.
 And the priest shall look at the raw flesh and pronounce him to be unclean – the raw flesh is unclean, it is leprosy.
 Or when the raw flesh changes and turns white again, he shall come to the priest.
 And the priest shall look at him and see, if the infection has turned white, then the priest shall pronounce the infected one clean, he is clean.
 (Lev 13:12-17)

-The law of the leprosy teaches that when an inflicted one’s body was partially covered with leprosy, he was declared by the priest “unclean” which literally means “defiled.”
-He was in a serious condition, since his skin was covered by leprosy.
-This condition required the infected one to be isolated outside of the camp until he became completely healed.
+The law of the leprosy teaches that when an inflicted one’s body is partially covered with leprosy, he is declared by the priest “unclean” which literally means “defiled”.
+He is in a serious condition, since his skin is covered by leprosy.
+This condition requires the infected one to be isolated outside of the camp until his complete recovery.

-But when all of his whole body was covered by leprosy, then an odd decision was taken by the priest: he was pronounced “cleaned.”
+But when all of his whole body is covered by leprosy, then an odd decision is taken by the priest: he is pronounced “cleaned”.

-We should expect in such a situation that a body completely covered by leprosy is to be the worst condition one can be in.
+We should expect in such a situation that a body that is completely covered by leprosy is the worst condition one can be in.
 Should we not expect that with every other disease?
 Is it not logical to draw such a conclusion?

 The mystical “disease” called tsara’at

-Before we begin to study the matter concerning “leprosy,” first let us recall the story of Miriam smitten with צָרַעַת tsara’at (Num_12:9-10) for her speech against her brother Mosheh (Num_12:1); as well as Gehazi, the servant of Elisha, whose greed brought him the same disease (2Ki_5:22-27).
-Or, King Uzziah, who wanted to burn incense in the Temple contrary to the Torah of YHVH and was smitten with tsara’at (2Ch_26:16-20).
+Before we begin to study the matter concerning “leprosy”, a common translation for tsara’at, first let us recall the story of Miriam smitten with צָרַעַת tsara’at (Num 12:9-10) for her speech against her brother Mosheh (Num 12:1); as well as Gehazi, the servant of Elisha, whose greed brought him the same disease tsara’at (2Ki 5:22-27).
+Or, King Uzziah, who wanted to burn incense in the Temple contrary to the Torah of YHVH and was smitten with tsara’at (2Ch 26:16-20).